-• They are beginning to acquire the research skills needed to exploit the university library's potential.

-• They need a user-friendly environment, where assistance is offered and questions are encouraged.
+- 1. They are beginning to acquire the research skills needed to exploit the university library's potential. - 2.
+They need a user-friendly environment, where assistance is offered and questions are encouraged.

-• They need to be introduced through library instruction, either one-on-one or through coursework, to the academic nature of the services and resources available in university libraries.

-• They are most often enrolled in courses where assignments have short deadlines requiring timely library services.
-These courses often have large enrollments.

-• They are often enrolled in mandatory introductory courses that fulfill distribution requirements, but are not necessarily in their field of interest. • They are frequently the largest component of the campus population, yet often have the least political clout.
+- 3. They need to be introduced to the academic nature of the services and resources available in university libraries through a variety of means which may include library instruction, either one-on-one or in-class orientations and presentations, online tutorials, or discipline-specific content integrated into credit courses outside of the library. - 4.
+They are most often enrolled in courses where assignments have short deadlines requiring timely library services.
+These courses often have large enrollments. - 5.
+They are often enrolled in mandatory introductory courses that fulfill distribution requirements, but are not necessarily in their field of interest. - 6.
+They are frequently the largest component of the campus population, yet often have the least political clout.